DavidGottliebAI/REU-Socially-Interactive-Robotics/README.md

 # REU-Socially-Interactive-Robotics
-## Working Repository for University of Texas at Arlington's 2021 REU on Assistive Technology
+## Working repository for the University of Texas at Arlington's 2021 REU on assistive technology